-APPENDIX 5(a) - INFORMED CONSENT FORM
+APPENDIX 5 - INFORMED CONSENT FORM

-At War Child Canada, we recognize that we have a fundamental duty of care towards children and we acknowledge our responsibility to keep children safe while engaged in our programs and activities.
-We are committed to the welfare of children around the world.
-We oppose all forms of discrimination and exploitation, manipulation, violence and abuse of children as set out in the UN Convention on the Rights of the Child.
+War Child Canada recognizes that we have a fundamental duty of care towards children and we acknowledge our responsibility to keep children safe while engaged in our programs and activities.
+We are committed to the welfare of all children.
+We oppose all forms of discrimination and exploitation, manipulation, violence, and abuse of children as set out in the UN Convention on the Rights of the Child.

-Photographs stories of individuals leading or participating in War Child Canada programs will be used respectfully and with the best interest of the individual in mind to promote the mission and vision of the organization.
+Photographs and/or stories of individuals leading or participating in War Child Canada programs will be used respectfully and with the best interest of the individual in mind to promote the mission and vision of the organization.

-I, the undersigned, hereby declare that I have no objection to War Child Canada taking photographs of me, and using these photographs and/or my story in all forms of online, print and multimedia marketing materials used to generate awareness for the organization:
+I, the undersigned, declare that I have no objection to War Child Canada taking photographs of me, and using these photographs and/or my story in all forms of online, print, and multimedia marketing materials used to generate awareness for the organization:

-Individuals aged 18 or over:
+Individuals aged 18 or over: Photography

-☐ Photography

-☐ My Story
+☐ My Story or My Circumstances

 Name Place

-Signature Date
+Signature (or thumbprint) Date

 OR, I am in agreement by marking below

+]

 Individuals under the age of 18:

 ☐ Photograph

-☐ My Story
+☐ My Story or My Circumstances

-Name Place
+Name of child Place

-(Signature of Parent, Legal Guardian, or Institution Representative) Date
+(Signature of Parent, Legal Guardian, or Date

-OR, I am in agreement by marking below
+Institution Representative) (or thumbprint)

+☐ - Informed consent was obtained verbally by by video

+- Informed consent was obtained verbany t oy video

+Name of Content Gatherer, Place, Date

-APPENDIX 6: INCIDENT REPORTING PROCESS
+APPENDIX 6A: INCIDENT REPORTING PROCESS